pokt-network/poktroll/pkg/appgateserver/docs/server.md

 In order to extract the relevent fields from the serialised payload we must partially unmarshal it, extracting only the desired fields.
-The same logic is used for other types of symmetric protocols, extracting different fields for each payload type.
+The same logic is used for other types of synchronous protocols, extracting different fields for each payload type.

-#### Asymmetric Protocols
+#### Asynchronous Protocols

-_NOTE: Asymmetric Protocols are currently unsupported as of writing this document_
+_NOTE: Asynchronous Protocols are currently unsupported as of writing this document_

 ## Sessions